The application deadline for UCs and CSUs is November 30, 2018.

 - Fullerton College will come to help students through the application process.
 Please visit the College and Career Center to sign up.
 (Students will need their Social Security number (if applicable) when applying.)
 Students will then be given several forms to fill out so they can enroll in Counseling 140.

 - At this time students will be eligible to apply for Counseling 140.
-Counseling 140 covers students' College Orientation and will provide one free transferable unit.
+Counseling 140 covers students' College Orientation and will provide a 0.5 transferable unit.
 This will allow students to register before new students with 0 units in the Fall 2020.

 - For students interested in Fullerton College and did not make it into the Counseling 140 class, VHS will be offering an Early Commitment option.
 Please sign up in the College and Career Center to receive more details.